KevinAGarcia/Personal-Snoezelen-Device/README.md

 ![Capture7](https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/29b555ff-d882-4e54-b43f-1954c5b4d42e)

-Smell effect: A vapor generator weas used to make smell effects.
-Various kinds of smell can be applied depending the patients needs.
+Smell effect: A vapor generator was used to make smell effects.
+Various kinds of smells can be applied depending on the patient's needs.
-A multi difusser is set to be as afuture update for the project.
+A multi-diffuser is set to be a future update for the project.

 ![Capture8](https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/25cdf862-b03b-4451-ac12-e21d563e1825)

 ![Capture9](https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/1a2ffccd-c92c-4a09-b0bb-0a862e308623)

-The functioning begins with an ultrasonic sensor that once the patient its detected, randomly selects from the three components mentioned before.
+The functioning begins with an ultrasonic sensor that once the patient is detected, randomly selects from the three components mentioned before.
 The RGB LEDs display unique colors in certain patterns simulating the Snoezelezen chamber's light.
 The speakers play calm sounds related to nature, like wind, waterfall, forest, and ocean.
-Finally the vapor generator located in a small pool filled with water and essence is ready to produce fragrance with therapeutic properties.
+Finally, the vapor generator located in a small pool filled with water and essence is ready to produce fragrance with therapeutic properties.